j-a-c/LearningSocialCircles/README.md

   displaying intersection attributes.
 - -p Predict social circles using the specified predictor.
 Supported
   predictors:
+  * igraph - Use various community detection algorithms from the igraph package.
   * kmeans - K-means clustering
   * mcl - Markvoc clustering algorithm.
 Can be combined with --edge parameter.
 - -v Visualize data.
 By default uses original topology to construct graphs.